dra2020/dra-analytics/docs/graph.md

 ### isEmbedded

-Checks whether a set of features for one district are fully embedded within another district in a plan.
+Checks whether a set of features for one district are fully embedded within another district in the graph.

 ``` TypeScript
 export declare function isEmbedded(districtID: number, featureIDs: FeatureGroup, plan: PlanByGeoID, graph: ContiguityGraph): boolean